Chestnut Tree Cafe Home

 Roots of Christianity

 Why the winter solstice?
 Because this is when the length of the day begins to get longer again - every year.
 For the ancients, this time of year represented the triumph of light over darkness and it was of critical importance to their crops.
 And the significance of the resurrection after 3 days?
 Every year after the winter solstice, the path of the sun appears to stop moving.
 The sun's path gets a little bit lower in the sky each day until the solstice around December 21st, but before starting to move higher again, it appears to pause.
-The length of this pause is 3 days.
+The length of this pause is about 3 days to human senses.
 Hence the rebirth of light on December 25th.
-Why else would all of these characters have died, and been reborn, at this precisely this time of year?
-It is understandable that the ancients would develop this man-god tradition around the movement of the sun, something of utmost importance to them.
-And

 Formation of the New Testament canon